lockepatton/sonipy/README.md

 ## Installation

-`sonipy` is pip-installable from command line:
+`sonipy` will be pip-installable from command line, as follows:

 ``` bash
 pip install sonipy
 ```

-Alternately, you can clone the repository and install it yourself:
+For now, you can clone the repository and install it yourself:

 ``` bash
 git clone https://github.com/lockepatton/sonipy.git